nextcloud/documentation/user_manual/files/quota.rst

 =============

 Your Nextcloud admin has the option to set a storage quota on users.
-Look at the top of your Personal page to see what your quota is, and how much you have used.
+Look at the of your Personal page to see what your quota is, and how much you have used.

 .. figure:: ../images/quota1.png